 The same applies to the genes that give the butter ball python its unique appearance.
 When you breed it with other morphs, both the butter gene and the other gene are expressed.
 That applies to co-dominant, recessive, and dominant morph genes.

 This makes butters a good snake to breed with others.
-When you do, you mix the butter appearance with the appearance of other morphs.
-This makes interesting designer morphs.
+When you do, you mix the butter ball appearance with the appearance of other morphs.
+This is what makes interesting designer morphs.

 Are Butter and Lesser Ball Pythons the Same?